threader/OneFileLinux/README.md

-## Build your own
+## Building:

-You can build your own version of One File Linux.
+Building your own version of One File Linux.

-It based on Buildroot Linux and Linus Torvald's kernel with hardening patches from [GraphenOS's](https://github.com/GrapheneOS) linux-hardened most by Daniel Micay as sorted by author, but also Serge Hallyn and  mr. 'anthraxx'.
+This version of OFL is based on Buildroot Linux and Linus Torvald's kernel with hardening patches from [https://github.com/GrapheneOS](GraphenOS's) linux-hardened most by Daniel Micay, but also Serge Hallyn and  mr. 'anthraxx'.

 1. Clone repositry
 `git clone https://github.com/threader/OneFileLinux`